davidmonterocrespo24/ipod-pygame/README.md

-# iPod Classic Music Player
+# iPod Classic Music Player for Raspberry Pi Zero

 A Python music player that emulates the classic iPod interface using Pygame, specially designed for Raspberry Pi Zero but compatible with any system.
 ## Visual Documentation